-Patients using Android[TM] smartphones may occasionally experience a loss of connection during Remote Check.
-In this instance, the 'connecting' and 'syncing' screens will be displayed.
+If patients using Android smartphones experience a brief loss of connection during a Remote Check, the 'connecting' and 'syncing' screens will be displayed.
 If the Nucleus Smart App cannot re-establish connection, a 'failed to connect' message will be displayed.

-Note: To minimise connection issues, advise patients to complete their Remote Check in a location without Bluetooth interference.
+Note: To minimize connection issues, advise patients to complete their Remote Check in a location without Bluetooth interference.